seanlokeee/TrackCI/src/README.md

 `test-coverage` script is used to run code coverage under `package.json`.
 To generate a code coverage report locally, `npm run test-coverage` and check coverage folder

 **Script Explanation:**
-- nyc report to store the results as lcov.info and a full web report (html, css and javascript) for browser viewing
+- nyc report to store the results as lcov.info and a full web report (html, css and javascript) in circleci as artifacts for browser viewing

 ### Integration Tests